lfsgroup/FeeWise-csharp-netcore/docs/PaymentsApi.md

 Create a Trust Deposit

 Create a trust deposit for a channel partner.
 NB the fields trust_deposit_id, payment_uri and status must NOT be supplied.
 If supplied, BadResponse will be returned.
-These are populated once the trust deposit has been created and will be available in the response
+These are populated once the trust deposit has been created and will be available in the response.
+The external_id is a unique field, if the same external_id is provided, the matching trust deposit will be updated instead.

 ### Example
 ```csharp